protubero/angular-jooby-starter/README.md

 1. You should have a running maven installation on your system
 1. Open a terminal and change directory to the *server* sub folder.
 Then execute `mvn jooby:run`.
 The jooby server starts on port 8080.
 When opening (http://localhost:8080/api/persons), a json structure with some person data should show up.
 All available URLs are listed on the console when the server starts up.
 1. Open a second terminal and change directory to the *client* sub folder.
 Before we can start the Angular development server we have to resolve the dependencies by executing `npm update` (or `npm install`).
 NPM is looking for the modules defined in the *package.json* file and resolves all dependencies.
 This could take some time.
 A folder *node_modules* will be created which contains the JS libaries used, this is the .m2 in the JS world.
-1. To start the client, execute `npm start` in the second terminal.
+1. To start the client server, execute `npm start` in the second terminal.

 Now you have the development setup up and running.
 Open (http://localhost:4200) in your browser to load the application.